 Importance to Humans

 Body stout, tapering posteriorly.
 Head bulbous, broadly rounded snout.
 Moderately long gill slits.
 Mouth broad, terminal, corner extending behind eyes.
 Caudal peduncle without keels or ridges.
-First dorsal fin origin closer to pectoral fin bases than to pelvic fin bases; dorsal fins relatively low; second dorsal fin less than half size of first dorsal fin.
+First dorsal fin origin is closer to pectoral fin base than to base of pelvic fins; dorsal fins relatively low; second dorsal fin less than half size of first.
 Pectoral fins shorter than head length in adults.
 Caudal fin asymmetrical, with pronounced ventral lobe.
 Poor mobility likely is a reflection of its flabby body, soft fins, asymmetrical tail, lack of keels and weak calcification (Compagno, 2001).

 Megamouth sharks have very small mucous (on the tongue) and dermal (on the skin) denticles that differ in shape and size at each region of the body.
 There are many pigment cells on the dorsal side, but none on the ventral side.